How Much Does It Cost to Buff a Car? Your Ultimate Guide to Car Buffing Expenses

 3. Work in Small Sections

 Buffing is a meticulous task, and working in small sections allows you to maintain control and achieve even results.
 This approach also prevents the buffing compound from drying out before it’s properly worked into the paint.
-(See Also: Will Baking Soda Damage Car Paint?
-Exploring the Effects and Preventive Measures)
+(See Also: How To Remove Clear Coat Overspray From Glass: Quick Tips and DIY Solutions)

 4. Mind Your Pressure